HOA & Condo Association Insurance

 - Allegations of mismanagement

-It supports board members so they can make informed decisions with confidence.
+It protects board members so they can make informed decisions with confidence, using the business judgement rule.

 Fidelity and Crime Insurance

-Associations manage funds that belong to the entire community.
+Associations manage funds that belong to their entire community.
 That creates exposure.

 Fidelity insurance coverage helps protect against: